sdsddsd1/mywayland/README.md

 # Native experimental Wayland session for KISS 🌿

 Tests done with Intel graphics.
 Eudev dependency for Wlroots!
-Sway/hikari/Cagebreak are build with suid bit.
-This seems to be commonly used
+Compositors are build with suid bit.
+This seems to be commonly used next to
-next to elogind but is not considered 100% ideal.
+elogind but is not considered 100% ideal.
-The capability method got abandoned because of questionable security.

 NOTE: Due to problems with the latest release of `wf-config` and `wayfire`, they
 both are packaged as a git version.
 Therefore wlroots has also to be build as